 When you're getting ready to move, you may feel by how much preparation and hard work that the job will require.
-Even when moving in a smaller town (like Cape Coral) with fewer crowds, you may have some concerns about navigating around a big truck and all of your possessions.
-The amount of money that you expect to spend on the move may be one of the reasons for your stress.
+Even when moving in a smaller town (like Cape Coral) with more space, you might be concerned about navigating around with all of your possessions in a big truck.
+With so many things to keep track of and problems to be ready for, you may not feel prepared for your move at all.

 Transparent pricing